What is 'environmental scholars'?

-Environmental Scholars is a week long summer experience for high school students made possible through our partnership with the Upward Bound program which works to help highschool students successfully transition to their college careers.
-Over the course of the week students learn about environmental health and about the support provided for them at a four year institution.
-As a final project students create a project proposal to tackle an environmental concern in their community.
+Environmental Scholars (ES) is a weeklong summer experience for high school students made possible through our partnership with the Upward Bound program, which helps high school students successfully transition to their college careers.
+Through this program students learn about environmental health and the support provided for them at a four-year institution.
+As a final project students create a grant proposal to tackle an environmental concern in their community.

 How are students selected?